Ritikgit789/NHSM-Hackathon-Project-Healthcare-Assistant/README.md

 # NHSM-Hackathon-Project-Healthcare-Assistant

 Welcome to **Healsense AI** – an advanced healthcare assistant designed to analyze text, images, and audio to provide accurate medical insights and doctor recommendations.
 We build agents for each of the work using Agno(Agentic AI)

+Model used:
+Qwen
+Deepseek for reasoning
+Google Gemini API

 📝 TEXT QUERY ANALYSIS ---
 Let's start with the Text Query Mode.
 Here, users can ask health-related questions, and our AI agent will provide precise medical insights.
 For example, if I type 'What are the symptoms of diabetes?', the AI instantly provides a detailed response.
 Not only that, it detects the disease from the response and automatically recommends top specialists for diabetes from our doctor database.